compromise-evident/tryRSA/README.md

 Here's a quote by mathematician Leila Schneps on Grothendieck's example of Galios theory applied to relationships:
-"It's this idea that any simple picture, made of vertices and segments-- whatever you can draw in this way--that there's a natural connection between each and every one of those drawings and an actual equation with coefficients that are algebraic numbers--and this is so weird."
+"It's this idea that any simple picture, made of vertices and segments--whatever you can draw in this way--that there's a natural connection between each and every one of those drawings and an actual equation with coefficients that are algebraic numbers--and this is so weird."